Sign In Register

 Is Crum a Good Place to Live?

-Based on current data, Crum receives an overall livability score of 3.9 out of 5.0, earning a grade of B+.
-Key strengths include high health insurance coverage.
-Areas to be aware of include above-average unemployment, an elevated poverty rate, high obesity rates.
-Crum offers a solid quality of life with a good balance of affordability, safety, and opportunity.
+Based on current data, Crum receives an overall livability score of 2.5 out of 5.0, earning a grade of C+.
+Key strengths include abundant sunshine, high health insurance coverage.
+Areas to be aware of include above-average unemployment, an elevated poverty rate, a high uninsured rate.
+Crum has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs